Technology

 2016

-November: Co-operative Energy gained 160,000 extra customers after GB Energy Supply stopped trading.
+November: Co-operative Energy gained 160,000 extra customers after .
 It was selected to take on the customers by energy market regulator Ofgem, following a competitive tender process.
 Co-operative Energy said customers would continue to pay the same amount and it would offset any credit built up with GB Energy Supply against future use.

 October: Co-operative Energy paid £1.8m to customers let down by its complaints resolution, call handling and billing processes, following regulator Ofgem's announcement on 27 October.
 It also paid out to energy charity StepChange.